 In an effort to make it easier for patients to understand OAB and what it means for them, we sought to condense and simplify the Care Continuum by breaking it into a series of small, easily understood segments, each representing a stop along the OAB treatment pathway.

 The result of this effort was a set of 6 videos that brought the Care Continuum to life in an engaging way.
 By presenting the information in a concise, straightforward style and by using a chaptered approach that broke information into manageable segments, we hoped to provide those with OAB a firmer grasp of the wide variety of treatment options available to them.

 Each of the 6 videos NAFC developed to illustrate the OAB Care Continuum focused on a single facet of treatment (titles below are clickable links):

 Each video was presented using a friendly, inviting whiteboard format and a relaxed, well-paced voice-over to convey our message in a way that viewers of all backgrounds could understand.
 Our goal was to inform without overwhelming, and we emphasized the use of everyday language and uncomplicated line drawings to do so.

 The complete campaign was rolled out on our website in the fall of 2018 and supported through a series of emails and social media posts during Bladder Health Awareness Month, November 2018.

-NAFC reached 20,000 people with our videos through social media, and these videos have been watched more than 6,000 times on social media and YouTube.
+NAFC has reached over 120,000 people with our videos through social media, and these videos have been watched more than 10,000 times on social media and YouTube.